 This type of training focuses on how much time a muscle is under tension or strain during an exercise.
 Two ways to accomplish a time under tension approach are:

 (1) Increasing the number of repetitions.
 This is called high-volume training, and I love it so much that I have already shared my experience and tips in a different article that you can read here.

 (2) Setting a goal for the total time it takes to complete a set, which is the topic of today’s article.

 How does it work?

 There are many ways to count the time you spent under tension, but in the end, you should aim for a specific range for each set.
-Evidence from the research indicates that slow lifting movement (6 s up and 6 s down) performed to fatigue produces more significant increases in rates of muscle protein synthesis than the same movement performed rapidly (1 s up and 1 s down) (Bird et al., 2012).
+For example, evidence from the research indicates that slow lifting movement (6 s up and 6 s down) performed to fatigue produces more significant increases in rates of muscle protein synthesis than the same movement performed rapidly (1 s up and 1 s down).

 - It seems that the sweet spot for muscle hypertrophy, aka growth, is around 60 seconds.

 - If you want to focus more on strength, the time under tension appears to be more effective in the 10-30 second range.